SzymonOzog/szymonozog.github.io/posts/2025-09-21-Penny-worklog-1.md

 ![ring_reduce](https://github.com/user-attachments/assets/2fddb359-9af7-48f7-b87c-4efa822df2aa)

-Broadcast phase, where we propagate the final output through the ring
+Broadcast phase(in some literature also refered to as gather phase or share phase), where we propagate the final output through the ring

 ![ring_broadcast](https://github.com/user-attachments/assets/473ad547-0624-4743-b161-171383e5423d)